carpentries-lab/good-enough-practices/episodes/03-software.md

 ---
-title: "Software"
+title: "Code and Software"
 teaching: 20
 exercises: 20
 questions:
-- "What is research software?"
+- "What is research code and software?"
 - "What can you do to make code usable and reusable?"
 - "What are the characteristics of readable code?"
 objectives: